 Even if you missed out on federal, state or institutional aid, you can keep applying for scholarships and grants from external organizations.
 Use scholarship search tools to find awards that match your experiences and interests.

 You might also ask your school counselor about any local opportunities.
 By winning scholarship awards, you’ll have an easier time affording college and won’t have to borrow so much in loans.

-Outside of applying to scholarships, consider working a part-time job as a student.
+Besides applying to scholarships, consider working a part-time job as a student.
 If you can balance a job with your studies, you could earn some money to cover living expenses.

 Although you don’t want to get overwhelmed and fall behind on your studies, a part-time job could ease the financial pressure during your time in college.

 Before borrowing a private student loan, make sure you understand the terms of your agreement.
-If you can find a low-interest private student loan, it could help you get through the semester, at least until you can file for financial aid the next year.
+If you can find a low-interest private student loan, it could help you get through the semester — at least until you can file for financial aid the next year.

 But just as with a private student loan, make sure you understand the terms of repayment and interest.
 You wouldn’t want to get saddled with burdensome debt that’s difficult to pay back.

 Before you fill out your FAFSA, you can prepare ahead of time by gathering the following information: